Skip to main content

 How to get slime out of clothes (and just about everything else)

-Slime is every parent's best friend turned worst nightmare.
-Engaging the kids in mixing together some common household ingredients like Borax, liquid laundry detergent, contact solution, glue, and/or cornstarch to create the gelatinous material was only made more exciting by the addition of glitter and food coloring.
+Slime is every parent's worst nightmare but every child's best friend.
+Engaging kids in mixing together common household ingredients like Borax, liquid laundry detergent, contact solution, glue, and cornstarch to create the gelatinous material was only made more exciting by the addition of glitter and food coloring.
+And while making it at home was a fun science experiment that taught kids about measuring and mixing, parents became disenchanted once they discovered slime on everything from their children's clothes and hair to the furniture.
+Then the question became how to get slime out of clothes, hair, carpet, and maybe the family pet.

 Difficulty